 A preprint of the article detailing USE (currently under submission) is available here.

-Updated versions of all scripts and documentation for experiment creation are available for download from a Github repository.
+Updated versions of all USE-related files, including scripts, schematics, libraries, tutorials, and documentation are available for download from our Github repository.

 Papers or presentations on studies coded with USE

 Watson, M. R., Voloh, B., Naghizadeh, M., & Womelsdorf, T. (In Press).
 Quaddles: A multidimensional 3-D object set with parametrically controlled and customizable features.
 Behavior Research Methods.

 Oemisch, M., Watson, M. R., Womelsdorf, T., & Schubö, A. (2017).
 Changes of attention during value-based reversal learning are tracked by N2pc and feedback-related negativity.
 Front.
 Hum.
 Neurosci., 11, 7. doi:10.3389/fnhum.2017.00540